American Heart Association Comes Clean…Sort Of.

 But it began long before the monkey.

 We started sending you wrong messages way back in 1961, back when our board had some questionable members.
-And one of them had published ‘pioneering’ research that said heart disease was caused by saturated fat and cholesterol.
+And one of them had published ‘pioneering’ research that said poor heart health was caused by saturated fat and cholesterol.

 This person, Ancel Keys, actually ended up on the cover of Time magazine that year!